Secret cash aided politicians who rewrote Wisconsin law to block claims of lead-poisoned children

 Some advocates for stricter campaign finance laws feel that the only way to blunt such corporate influence over the political system is with a constitutional amendment to override the Citizens United decision.

-Wisconsin United to Amend is mobilizing people to sign a petition and to convince city councils and town and village boards to vote on resolutions calling for this constitutional amendment.
+Wisconsin United to Amend is mobilizing people to sign a petition and to persuade city councils and town and village boards to vote on resolutions calling for this constitutional amendment.

 Many on the left see the Citizens United decision as a stab at the heart of democracy.
 Wittenwyler takes the opposite view.
 He believes the decision expands free speech rights.

-“We need to have the broadest protection of freedom of speech.
-I don’t want a government agency telling me what media resources I can and cannot hear.
-Most media organizations are corporated, nonprofits are corporated.
-There are so many entities that are corporated,” Wittenwyler said.

-“Everyone should be able to speak and you shouldn’t make arbitrary decisions based on how an entity may or may not be established,” he added.
+“Everyone should be able to speak and you shouldn’t make arbitrary decisions based on how an entity may or may not be established,” Wittenwyler said.
 “I want to live in a society where everyone is allowed to speak without any government oppression of what you’re going to hear.”

 Voter John Tyler, speaking outside his Lake Mills polling station during the Aug.
 14 primary election, said corporations have too much influence in our democracy.

-“It’s troubling to me that corporations are so-called ‘people’ and they can give millions of dollars, and a bunch of the money given is dark money, so we have no idea who’s trying to buy or influence our legislatures,” Tyler said.
-“And so how is the regular person supposed to stand up and be counted compared to corporations that give millions of dollars and influence policy and have the legislatures just do what they wanted?”
+“How is the regular person supposed to stand up and be counted compared to corporations that give millions of dollars and influence policy and have the legislatures just do what they wanted?”
+Tyler asked.

-Weiner said that Wisconsin officials’ loosening of campaign finance rules appears to run counter to what most citizens want these days.

-“I think in some ways Wisconsin is going to increasingly find itself out of step with the national mood,” he said.
-“If anything, you’re seeing people wanting stronger (campaign finance) rules and stronger safeguards.”

-Eric Blumreich, a Green Bay resident who participated in Wisconsin Public Radio’s Beyond the Ballot series, thinks money is corrupting Wisconsin’s political system.
+Eric Blumreich, a Green Bay resident who participated in Wisconsin Public Radio’s Beyond the Ballot series, agreed.
+But he believes voters still have some leverage.

-“I feel that there are two major implications to the nature of politicians in our increasingly money-oriented campaigns,” Blumreich said.
-“The first is that a politician must appeal to those who hold the purse strings when they should be accountable to the individual constituents.
-The second is that they have to present themselves as ideologues and purists.”

-But Blumreich believes citizens still have the power to create change in Wisconsin.